 Trip Back and Sand Bank Rescue

 I wanted to keep swimming, but the others thought we should go back.
-We said goodbye to Inhaca and headed for Maputo.
-Tropical storms develop quickly in Maputo Bay, and thunderstorms with lightning, wind, and heavy rain were on the way.
+We said goodbye to Inhaca and headed back to Maputo.
+Tropical storms develop quickly, and thunderstorms with lightning, wind, and heavy rain were on the way.